stgm/scientific-programming-1/reference/style-guide/10 Style Guide.md

     # output: might not print zero (e.g., if user put in a float)
     print(user_input)

 The three components are respectively: the user's input, the calculation and the output.
-These components often occur in programs.
-Also pay attention to the instructions in the comments: first an explanation of the algorithm, and then a warning that that part of the code might not always work (and more important: when this happens!).
+You will encounter these components very often in programs.
+Also, pay attention to the instructions in the comments: first an explanation of the algorithm, and then a warning that that part of the code might not always work (and more important: when this happens!).

 ### Spaces Around Operators

-Operators such as `+`, `==`, `%` and `**` are used very often in formulas and equations.
+Operators such as `+`, `==`, `%` and `**` are often used in formulas and equations.
 Use spaces around operators, in order to keep formulas readable:

     i = i + 1
     submitted += 1